macloo/python-beginners/flask/part5_deploy/README.md

 python freeze.py
 ```

 **If freezing worked:** Inside your Flask app folder, you’ll now see a new folder named *build*.
 Open it.
-Inside *build*, you’ll see a folder that has the same name as your Flask route (for example, *president*).
-Open that folder.

-There are all your files, created by Frozen-Flask.
+Inside *build*, you’ll see all the files created by Frozen-Flask.

 For an example, open the *pres_app* folder in this repo, find the *build* folder, and look inside.
-You'll see 45 fully coded `.html` files.
+You'll see *index.html* and two folders, *static* and *president.* Inside *president,* you'll see 45 fully coded `.html` files.

 The entire *build* folder can be uploaded to a web server, and the folder name can be changed (from *build* to anything), and all the pages will work.
+(Just don't change or rename anythng inside the *build* folder.)

 Need to update the site?
 Make your edits, run *freeze.py* again, and re-deploy.